yechansota/NLRB_Case_Analysis-2013-2025-/README.md

 ## Data Cleaning

 NLRB case data covering 2013 through early 2026 was downloaded from the NLRB Advanced Search portal as a CSV export of 289,750 records.
-Date Filed and Date Closed were parsed from MM/DD/YYYY.

-From the merged dataset, only the three case subtypes directly relevant to the new-union organizing pipeline were retained: **CA** (Employer unfair labor practices, **190,456 cases**), **CB** (Union unfair labor practices, **51,950 cases**), and **RC** (union representation election petitions, 24,202 cases).
+From the merged dataset, only the three case subtypes directly relevant to the new-union organizing pipeline were retained: **CA** (employer unfair labor practices, 190,456 cases), **CB** (union unfair labor practices, 51,950 cases), and **RC** (union representation election petitions, 24,202 cases).
 The following subtypes were excluded because they represent fundamentally different labor relations processes that would introduce noise into the organizing maturity model — RD (decertification petitions filed to *remove* an existing union), RM (employer-initiated election petitions), UC (unit clarification, an administrative procedure for existing bargaining units), UD (deauthorization petitions), AC (amendment of certification), and WH (wage-hour cases).

-Deduplication removed **2,832 duplicate** rows confirmed as identical across all fields.
-2 cases filed under non-U.S. jurisdiction codes — SK (Saskatchewan, Canada) and AE (Armed Forces Europe) — were removed to restrict the analysis to domestic filings.
+Deduplication removed **2,832** duplicate rows confirmed as identical across all fields.
+Two cases filed under non-U.S. jurisdiction codes — SK (Saskatchewan, Canada) and AE (Armed Forces Europe) — were removed to restrict the analysis to domestic filings.
 Finally, 40 cases with negative `duration_days` values (Date Closed preceding Date Filed, a source data entry error in the NLRB system) and 2 open-status cases with erroneous closure dates were nullified rather than dropped, preserving the cases for non-duration analysis while preventing them from distorting survival models.

 -----